Is normally an official action to either change the internal economic policies to correct a payment imbalance or the official currency rate.

 A group of currencies normally used to manage the exchange rate of a currency, usually each currency in the basket is weighted to form the exchange rate.

 The quoted price where a customer can sell a currency pair.
-This is also known as the “bid price” or “bid rate”.
+This is also known as the "bid price" or "bid rate."

 A technical indicator that allows users to compare volatility and relative price levels over a period of time.
 It consists of three bands designed to encompass the majority of a security’s price action.
 Prices will often meet resistance at the upper band and support at the lower band.

 A condition that indicates a good time to buy an instrument.
 The exact circumstances of the signal will be determined by the indicator that an analyst is using.
-For example, it is considered a buy signal when the MACD crosses above its signal line.

 The overnight inter-bank interest rate.

 A form of Japanese charting system that has become popular in the West.
 A narrow line shows the day’s price range.
 A wider body marks the area between the open and the close.
 If the close is above the open, the body is green or blue; if the close is below the open, the body is red.